Goodka7/MultiCloud-AI/README.md

 ---

-### Next I changed to the backend directory on the CLI
+### Next I changed to the back-end directory on the CLI

 ```bash
 cd ..